akka/akka-management/docs/src/main/paradox/index.md

 # Akka Management

 Akka Management is a suite of tools for operating Akka Clusters.
-The current version may be used with Akka 2.5 or 2.6.
+The current version may only be used with Akka 2.6.

 ## Overview